Skip to main content

 There are no official closing dates however as the application process takes around 2-3 months, we ask that completed applications are submitted for consideration at least 3 months before your requested start date.

-Applicants should have a good Honours degree in Politics or International Relations (2:1 or equivalent) or overseas equivalent in a relevant subject.
+Applicants should have a minimum of a good Honours degree in Politics or International Relations (2:1 or equivalent) or overseas equivalent in a relevant subject.

 We will consider all individual applicants on their specific merits.
 If you do not have the standard qualifications for the course, you may still apply.
 Your application will be considered if you have the following;